williampiat3/ImprovingPSRemotePlay/pi_zero.md

 * `./easyrsa init-pki`

+There is a specific error that we encountered here with the random generator and how it is loaded, therefore there is an extra step to perform

-If you are using the raspberry pi zero you have an extra step to perform, `nano /etc/openvpn/easy-rsa/openssl.cnf` and remove the line `RANDFILE=...`
+* `nano /etc/openvpn/easy-rsa/openssl.cnf` and remove the line `RANDFILE=...` this will make the next command run smoothly

 Create a Certificate Authority (CA) by entering